 The normal National Health Service Complaints mechanisms are available if you have any concerns or wish to complain.
 Tel: 0141 201 4500 email: complaints@ggc.scot.nhs.uk

-In the unlikely event that something goes wrong and you are harmed during the research and this is due to someone’s negligence then you may have grounds for legal action for compensation against [insert health board] but you may have to pay your legal costs.
+In the unlikely event that something goes wrong and you are harmed during the research and this is due to someone’s negligence then you may have grounds for legal action for compensation against [LOCALISE health board] but you may have to pay your legal costs.

 What will happen if I don’t want to carry on with the study?